Manual Installation

 NOTE:

-• It is required to create the secret named pipelines-as-code-tls-secret, or you will have to update the secret name in controller deployment.
+• It is required to create the secret named pipelines-as-code-tls-secret, or you will have to update the secret name in the controller deployment.

 kubectl set env deployment pipelines-as-code-controller -n pipelines-as-code TLS_KEY=<key> TLS_CERT=<cert>

-Proxy service for PAC controller #
+Proxy Service for PAC Controller #

 Proxying with hook.pipelinesascode.com #